Class of 2024:

 Tracy Carrithers (Bellevue, WA), CLAS, cum laude; Departmental Honors

 was accepted to the 1-year Post-Baccalaureate Program in Classics at the University of Pennsylvania.
-She decided to change tracks, though, and is currently pursuing her interests in computer science instead.
-Currently serving as a Production Coordinator for WB Games, she has worked on a series of projects for CompuCom and other companies that develop and test, e.g., mobile games for iOS devices.
+They decided to change tracks, though, and is currently pursuing their interests in computer science instead.
+Now serving as an Associate Producer for Monolith Productions (WB Games), Tracy has worked on a series of projects for CompuCom and other companies that develop and test, e.g., mobile games for iOS devices.

 Joe Daniels-Hall (Port Orchard, WA), CHEM, CLAS